Project Lead

 • Stasha Lysyk (she/her)

 Stasha completed her BSc in Ecology, Evolution, and Environmental Biology at the University of Alberta before pursuing a Master’s degree at Carleton University.
 She has worked for Agriculture and Agri-Food Canada and the Canadian Food Inspection Agency conducting invasive species surveys, and has spent time volunteering at the local nature centre in her hometown of Lethbridge, AB.
 For her MSc, Stasha will be collaborating with Safe Wings Ottawa and Environment and Climate Change Canada.
 Her research will explore the efficacy of retrofitting windows with bird safe designs in reducing bird-window collisions in Ottawa.
-Stasha can often be found birdwatching, knitting, or out admiring nature.
+Stasha can often be found birdwatching, knitting, drawing, and admiring nature.

 • Alyssa Pogson (she/her)